-- (b) The license fee for a noncommercial food service operation or a noncommercial retail food establishment as described in Chapter 3717 of the Ohio Revised Code shall be fifty percent (50%) of the commercial fee specified in Section 251.02(a) of the Canton City Health Code, plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (c) The license fee for a vending food service operation as described in Chapter 3717 of the Ohio Revised Code shall be twenty-seven dollars and fifty cents (\$27.50) plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (d) The license fee for a mobile food service operation or a mobile retail food establishment as described in Chapter 3717 of the Ohio Revised Code shall be one hundred ninety dollars (\$190.00) plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (e) The license fee for a temporary food service operation or a temporary retail food establishment as described in Chapter 3717 of the Ohio Revised Code shall be thirty dollars (\$30.00) for each day of operation at one location for a single event as required by law, plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (f) The license fee for a temporary noncommercial food service operation as described in Chapter 3717 of the Ohio Revised Code shall be fifty percent (50%) of the commercial fee specified in Section 251.02(e) of the Canton City Health Code, plus any additional fee as required by Chapter 3717 of the Ohio Revised Code.
-(Res.
-4-2005.
-Passed 12-19-05.) - (g) Pursuant to Section 3717.25 of the Ohio Revised Code, the fee for a plan review of a new commercial risk based operation shall be two hundred dollars (\$200.00).
+- (b) The license fee for a noncommercial food service operation or a noncommercial retail food establishment as described in Chapter 3717 of the Ohio Revised Code shall be 50% of the commercial fee specified in Section 241.02(a) of the Canton City Health Code, plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (c) The license fee for a vending food service operation as described in Chapter 3717 of the Ohio Revised Code shall be \$30.00, plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (d) The license fee for a mobile food service operation or a mobile retail food establishment as described in Chapter 3717 of the Ohio Revised Code shall be \$200.00, plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (e) The license fee for a temporary food service operation or a temporary retail food establishment as described in Chapter 3717 of the Ohio Revised Code shall be \$47.00 for each day of operation at one location for a single event as required by law, plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (f) Pursuant to Section 3717.25 of the Ohio Revised Code, the fee for a plan review of a new commercial risk based operation shall be two hundred dollars (\$200.00).
 The fee for the plan review of an existing commercial risk based operation shall be one hundred dollars (\$100.00).
-The plan review fee for a non-commercial risk based operation shall be fifty percent (50%) of the commercial risk based plan review fee.
+The plan review fee for a noncommercial risk based operation shall be fifty percent (50%) of the commercial risk based plan review fee.
 The plan review fee shall be paid at the time of plan submission and is not refundable.
 (Res.
-5-2003.
-Passed 1-26-04.)
+8/2011.
+Passed 12-19-11.)